mdb1/mdb1.github.io/_posts/2023-08-21-use-periphery-to-find-unused-code.markdown

   * Use `--skip-build` option.
   * Provide the path to the derived data folder.
   * `periphery scan --skip-build --index-store-path ~/Desktop/dd/Index.noindex/DataStore/ --setup`
-    * 💡 _Additional tip: you could use this line if you don't want to set up and save the configuration file:_ `periphery scan --skip-build --index-store-path ~/Desktop/dd/Index.noindex/DataStore/ --retain-public true`
+    * 💡 _Additional tip: you could use this line if you don't want to set up and save the configuration file:_ `periphery scan --skip-build --index-store-path ~/Desktop/dd/Index.noindex/DataStore/ --retain-public true --targets "$(basename "$(pwd)")"`
   * Set up the configuration file and save it.
 3. The next time you can just run: `periphery scan`.